Skip to content

 ”Who (outside of family) has influenced you?” (~200 characters)

 The trap: don’t write a mini-biography of that person.
 You have 35 words; the committee doesn’t want to know who that person is, but how they changed you.
 Name the person, name the change.
-“My physics teacher, Ms. Kowalska, taught me that not understanding something isn’t a failure, but an invitation; since then, I start with questions I don’t know the answers to.”
+“My physics teacher taught me that not understanding something isn’t a failure, but an invitation; since then, I start with questions I don’t know the answers to.”
 That’s a complete answer.

 ”Something about you not in your application” (~200 characters)